brijeshpatel1011/Online-Exam-Platform/README.md

 1. Open SQL Server Management Studio (SSMS).
 2. Create a database named `OnlineExamDB`.
-3. Run the SQL scripts found in `/backend/sql` (if provided) to create the necessary tables.
+3. Run the SQL scripts found in `/backend/sql` to create the necessary tables.

 ### Running the Application

 1. Start the Spring Boot backend by running the main application class in your IDE.
 2. Start the React frontend by running `npm start` in the `frontend` directory.

-Once both are running, you should be able to access the application at [http://localhost:3000](http://localhost:3000).
+Once both are running, you should be able to access the application at [http://localhost:3000].